im-sandbox-mattm/copilot-workshop-foundations/handouts/module-04.1/README.md

 ### Checkpoint

-The SPEC prompt should produce more targeted tests and better mocking than the vague prompt.
+The structured prompt should produce more targeted tests and better mocking than the vague prompt.

 ## Exercise 2: Coverage Optimizer Pattern